undp/tf-modules/azure_landing_zone/vmss_for_each_rg/README.md

 * `computer_name_prefix` - (Optional) The prefix which should be used as part of the hostname for each VM in the Scale Set.
 If unspecified, module uses `null` causing `azurerm` provider to default to the value for the `name` field.

+* `custom_data` - (Optional) The BASE64-encoded Custom Data which would be provided to each VM in the Scale Set (usually used for `cloud-init` or custom provisioning steps).

 * `vm_size` - (Required) The Virtual Machine SKU for the Scale Set, such as `Standard_F2`.
 If unspecified, module uses `null` causing `azurerm` provider to fail the deployment.

 * `vm_instances` - (Required) The number of VMs in the Scale Set.
 If unspecified, module uses `1`.